 To be honest, there hasn't been much research directly related with Art of Hosting, but it is getting better!
 For some time the best was the work done by the Australian Success Works, which looks at outcomes from at least three Art of Hosting trainings and builds in part on what was done previously in Columbus.
 In the meantime more reports are coming in...

 There is also a group of professors, PhD students and practitioners that are eager to share and learn together...

-Here you find the few research papers that we know of:
+Here you find some research papers that we know of, in no particular order:

 - Building Deliberative Capacity to Create Public Value.
 The practices and Artifacts of Art of Hosting - building on real academic research, one chapter in edited book, on the effectiveness of the Art of Hosting trainings.
 By Jodi Sandfort and Kathryn Quick; 2015.

 - The critical role of social capital in strategic sustainable development: A study of Art of Hosting and Harvesting Conversations that Matter in Columbus, OH and the European Commission.
 The paper includes some useful tools to survey for social capital in organizations and other larger social systems along with recommendations for increasing it.
 While the recommendations are targeted towards sustainable development professionals, the authors believe that they are relevant addressing any complex social challenge.
 Written by three students from the Masters in Strategic Leadership Towards Sustainability program.
 (June 2013)

 The critical role of social capital in strategic sustainable development

 - EVALUATION OF ART OF HOSTING TRAININGS; August 2008.
 Report prepared for the Columbus Medical Association Foundation.
 Prepared by: Darryl Lang, Ph.D. and Deborah A. Crawford